Evertras/bubble-table/README.md

 For a code reference of most available features, please see the [full feature example](./examples/features).
 If you want to get started with a simple default table, [check the simplest example](./examples/simplest).

 Displays a table with a header, rows, footer, and borders.
+The header can be hidden, and the footer can be set to automatically show page information, use custom text, or be hidden by default.

 Columns can be fixed-width [or flexible width](./examples/flex).
 A maximum width can be specified which enables [horizontal scrolling](./examples/scrolling),